 Soft, Wispy Layers

-Soft, wispy layers pair really well with soft, wispy bangs.
-This note is specifically directed to all our thin and straight haired friends.
+Soft, wispy layers pair well with soft, wispy bangs.
+This note is specifically directed to all our thin and straight-haired friends.
 Adding layers with a feather razor can bring a lot of that desirable texture into the hair, and bring those bangs into a cohesively cool look.

-We love the way these lash grazing bangs tie in with Priyanka Chopra's longer layers.
+We love the way these lash grazing bangs tie in with Priyanka Chopra Jonas's longer layers.
 "While wispy bangs are fresh and stylish, they do require regular shaping maintenance and daily styling efforts," Giaimo notes.
-The obvious perk is that you look effortlessly edgy between trims.
+The perk is that you look effortlessly edgy between trims.

 "Cowlicks are another factor to take into consideration," says Giaimo.
 "Depending on where the cowlick is, wispy bangs may not lay properly on their own."
 Prothero agrees: "What this hairstyle really depends on is the density of hair and if the hair has any cowlicks or quirks in texture at the front hairline.
 These will factor in most in determining the length and the amount of thickness that is cut for the bangs," she says.
 Unless your cowlick is directly near the front of the hairline, you should be good to go.
-Even a smaller off-center cowlick, with a little daily styling, can offer a piece-y, sweeping fringe.
+Even a smaller off-center cowlick, with a little daily styling, can offer a piecey, sweeping fringe.

 A common length for light, wispy bangs is to let them graze right at the brow line, parting their way around with ease.
-The stark contrast against longer lengths make for a great statement bang.
+The stark contrast against longer lengths makes for a great statement bang.
 "This style works well with all face shapes.
 However, if you tend to break out easily and have a very oily t-zone or are prone to sweating, this can make the bangs very greasy and look stringy," comments Prothero.
 To combat greasy bangs, she recommends Davines This is a Texturizing Dust ($29).

 Even with a stubborn center parting that won't budge, wispy bangs are proven to look flattering.
-Rhianna complements her bang's lightweight movement with piece-y, textured waves all around.
+Rihanna complements her bang's lightweight movement with piecey, textured waves all around.

 Overdirected Side Bangs